Attachment & Relationship Patterns Counselling

 You might recognise some of this:

-These patterns often feel like you as though they're just how you are in relationships.
-But they usually have a history.
+These patterns can feel so familiar that they seem like part of your personality rather than something you learned, but they usually have a history.
 And they can shift.

 Where these patterns often come from